What Learning Suits You?

 Class schedules vary according to the programme you select.
 However, in general terms, lectures for classroom-based courses run in the evenings from 18.00 onwards, Mondays to Thursdays.
 Occasionally tutorials will be offered on Saturday mornings.
 If you choose a blended-learning programme, you will be required to attend face-to-face lectures on an occasional basis, once every three to four weeks for one to two full days.
 Often these classes take place on a Friday or at the weekends.
 For programme specifics, you are advised to contact the Programme Coordinator.

 How are the courses assessed?

-There are a number of methods of assessment employed on our Adult & Continuing Education programmes.
+There are a number of methods of assessment employed on our Adult Learning and Professional Development programmes.
 These include completing assignments and learning journals, making online contributions (for blended and online programmes) and undergoing examinations.